thiagossilvaa/thiagossilvaa/README.md

 ## 🧠 What I do

--   Studing in FEMASS (Faculdade Miguel Ângelo da Silva Santos)
+-   Studying at FEMASS (Faculdade Miguel Ângelo da Silva Santos)

 ---